 The traditional way to do this is to implement an exclusion diet.
 In other words, keep an ongoing food journal, and use it as a reference for when you start feeling any of the common symptoms.
 Then, once you think you’ve identified the specific food, eliminate it from your diet.

 But this involves a lot of guess and check work.
-Because food intolerance symptoms are usually delayed (in some cases up to 48 hours!), it becomes very difficult to pinpoint the culprit.
-Often enough, the exclusion diet can lead to a misdiagnosis which then leads to missing out on your favorite foods!
+Because food intolerance symptoms can be delayed (in some cases up to 48 hours), it becomes very difficult to pinpoint the culprit.
+Often enough, an elimination diet alone can potentially lead to a misdiagnosis, which then leads to missing out on your favorite foods.

-The more advanced way to identify which foods you’re intolerant towards is to assess your blood in an IgG Microarray Test.
-This state of the art examination only requires a few drops of blood and delivers precise results.
+The more advanced way to identify which foods you’re intolerant towards is to assess your blood with an IgG Microarray ELISA Test.
+This state of the art examination only requires a few drops from your fingertip.